opea-project/docs/examples/ChatQnA/ChatQnA_Guide.rst

 To set up the Grafana dashboard, follow these steps:

 1. Download Grafana:
-   Download the Grafana v8.0.6 from the official youbsite, and extract the files:
+   Download the Grafana v8.0.6 from the official site, and extract the files:

 .. code-block:: bash